 The Law School Writing Center is available to all law students.
 During the academic year, students may attend workshops and/or make appointments for one-on-one consultations.
-Consultations can be used to review specific pieces of legal writing (up to 10, double-spaced pages) or to discuss general legal writing strategies.
-While the priority is academic writing, students may also make appointments to review professional legal writing samples as time allows.
-The goal of the Writing Center is to help students become better legal writers and the best possible editors of their own work.
+Consultations can be used to review specific pieces of legal writing (up to 10, double-spaced pages) or to discuss effective legal writing strategies in general.

 The Writing Center team consists of a staff writing specialist, who is an attorney, and trained upper-year law students who serve as writing fellows.
 The writing specialist is available to meet with upper-year and LL.M. students, and conducts an Upper-Year/LL.M.
 Workshop Series throughout the academic year.
 Writing fellows are available to meet with 1Ls in Legal Practice Workshop, and hold 1L-focused workshops through the 1L Lunch Series.

-For Summer 2023, all students should use the link for writing specialist appointments.
+Students may make an appointment as follows.
 Please make an appointment at least 48 hours in advance.

 - Upper-year and LL.M. students may make a writing specialist appointment here.